kubeshop/tracetest/examples/quick-start-nodejs/readme.md

 This will start your Tracetest instance on `http://localhost:11633/`.
 Go ahead and open it up.

-Start creating test!
+Start creating tests!
 Make sure to use the `http://app:8080/` url in your test creation, because your Node.js app and Tracetest are in the same network.

+Feel free to check out our [docs](https://docs.tracetest.io/), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!